shashankbhat10/Sudoku-Solver/README.md

 # Sudoku-Solver
-App to get the solution of a Sudoku problem
+Web App to get the solution of a Sudoku problem